 - Competitive stipend of £16,000 per annum, tuition fees, laptop, contribution to travel and conference costs

 This programme will focus on exceptional strengths in four key areas:

 - Responses to Cellular Stress

 Professional development of our students is an integral part of the programme and is supported through generic skills workshops at the University of Dundee.
 These workshops are designed to equip postgraduates with an appropriate range of professional scientific skills.
 All postgraduates also have access to optional additional training such as “Personal Effectiveness and Career Development”, “Finance, Business and Marketing” and “Project Management and Statistics” through Organisation and Professional Development (OPD) Dundee.
 The depth and breadth of this programme allows the participant to tailor the training to their own specific requirements.

-All research fellows will present their work regularly, including at annual school and cohort-based retreats.
+All postgraduate students will present their work regularly, including at annual school and cohort-based retreats.